SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

-A :newTerm:`named value` is a way to store a particular value (such as the number ``42``, or the string ``"hello"``) and refer to it via a specific name in your code.
+A :newTerm:`named value` is a way to store a particular value (such as the number ``42``, or the string ``"hello"``) and refer to it with a specific name in your code.
 Swift provides two types of named values:

 * :newTerm:`constant named values`, also known as :newTerm:`constants`, and